000deepak/Oracle/Functions.md

 3
 ```

+### GROUP BY
-### GROUP BY: This clause is used to divide similar data items into set of logical groups.
+*This clause is used to divide similar data items into set of logical groups.
 ```sql
 Syntax: select columnname….. from tablename group by columnname; SQL> select deptno,count(*) from emp group by deptno;